 - We advocate for international policy changes, calling upon world leaders to make protecting children a global priority.

 - We help children understand the law and their own rights and responsibilities.
 We teach them to be agents of change, advocating for themselves and many more.

-- UVF Works strongly to strengthen family’s abilities to promote their children’s well-being within safe environments.
+- GNUVF Works strongly to strengthen family’s abilities to promote their children’s well-being within safe environments.
 This means educating caregivers about how to help advance their children’s development, and it also includes social and economic strengthening to build family stability.